High-Dimensional Asymptotics of Differentially Private PCA: Main Results

 The finite-$\dim$ trade-off function on the RHS can be easily estimated by simulating a large number of samples from $\nu(\cdot \mid \mSigma(\mX), \beta,\rnk)$ and $\nu(\cdot \mid \mSigma(\tilde{\mX}_\star), \beta,\rnk)$ (see \Cref{sec:figures-info} for more details). \Cref{fig:privacy-tf} compares this trade-off function (estimated using 30,000 Monte-Carlo samples) on the 1000 Genomes dataset with the asymptotic predictions of \Cref{thm:privacy} and the non-asymptotic privacy bounds of \citet{chaudhuri2013near}.

 We find that the asymptotic predictions of \Cref{thm:privacy} closely track the empirical trade-off functions, whereas the non-asymptotic privacy bounds from prior work appear to be overly pessimistic.
-This suggests that the asymptotic predictions of \Cref{thm:privacy} can provide useful approximations to the finite-$\dim$ privacy guarantees of the exponential mechanism, especially in situations where non-asymptotic privacy bounds are too pessimistic.
+This suggests that the asymptotic predictions of \Cref{thm:privacy} can provide useful approximations to the finite-$\dim$ privacy guarantees of the exponential mechanism, especially in situations where non-asymptotic privacy bounds are too pessimistic. \paragraph{An Important Caveat} It is important to note that releasing data-driven estimates of privacy loss (as depicted in \Cref{fig:privacy-tf}) or using them to calibrate the noise parameter $\beta$ can create privacy risks.
+These data-driven estimates are intended as confidential information available only to the data curator to help them understand the exact privacy cost of releasing the privatized PCs for a pre-chosen noise parameter $\beta$.
+From a mathematical standpoint, sharp utility and privacy characterizations (such as those in \Cref{thm:utility} and \Cref{thm:privacy}) enable a fine-grained comparison of different mechanisms.
+Such characterizations are also the first step towards understanding whether the privacy-utility trade-off of a mechanism is Pareto-optimal or whether another mechanism can improve both its utility and privacy loss on a given dataset.
+From a practical perspective, an interesting problem for future work is to develop differentially private estimates of the privacy loss that can be safely released.
+Prior works \citep{papernot2016semi,papernot2018scalable,redberg2021privately} on privatizing data-dependent privacy bounds suggest this could be possible and may provide good starting points.